Table of Contents

 Hiking in Grasslands National Park, Saskatchewan won’t win any popularity awards.
-In fact only about 10,000 people per year see fit to visit the place.
+In fact only about 10,000 people per year see fit to visit the park.
 Yet it deserves a trip.
 It’s a quiet landscape best appreciated by hiking an extensive network of trails.

 Front-country and backcountry hiking in Grasslands National Park

-The park provides both front-country and backcountry hiking experiences.
-But the backcountry ones are for the truly adventurous as none of the trails are marked and a GPS, map and compass are essential.
-Check-in at the Visitor Center for up to date information and detailed maps and trail descriptions.
+Grasslands National Park provides both front-country and backcountry hiking experiences.
+But the backcountry ones are for the truly adventurous as none of the trails are marked and a GPS, map, hiking app, and compass are essential.

 Trip details for hiking in Grasslands National Park